Are you curious about what the best RV surge protector is? Or if having one is even necessary?

 - Easy to replace if damaged

-Though portable surge protectors offer the best ‘plug and play’ options, they have a few drawbacks as well.
-These drawbacks include:
+Though portable RV surge protectors offer the best ‘plug and play’ options, they have a few drawbacks as well.
+Drawbacks for portable surge protectors include:

 - You can easily forget them